Tanin69/gdc-toolbox/README.md

 ### General architecture

 This webserver is a **[node.js](https://nodejs.org/) + [Express JS](https://expressjs.com)** app.
-Express JS greatly simplifies node http server operations.

 This app is structured as a Model-View-Controller (MVC) architecture, based on the tutorial found at <https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/Tutorial_local_library_website>, (although I didn't use this tutorial myself).
 Many many portions of the code snipets are directly taken from the github repo underlying this tutorial (<https://github.com/mdn/express-locallibrary-tutorial/tree/auth>).
+It has an underlying (sort of) REST API.

 Here is a visual representation of the app architecture (from the same source) :